jamalihassan0307/flutter-fly/CONTRIBUTING.md

 *Transformed from Wireless ADB to Flutter Fly by Jam Ali Hassan*

-*Current version: 1.0.8 - Enhanced UI/UX with improved panel interface and sidebar, all major issues resolved!*
+*Current version: 1.1.0 - Enhanced with comprehensive device setup troubleshooting guide, all major features complete!*